LucrativeForce/100-days-of-code-portfolio/README.md

 ---

-## November 10, 2025 – Section 3 Logical Operations
+## [November 10, 2025 – Section 3 Task 6, Logical Operations

 ### 🌱 What I Learned
 - I left this part on the last date journaled to quickly figure out where the holde ups were in this exercise.